ForwardFinancing/forwardfinancing.github.io/_posts/2018-26-04-elixir-post.md

 We work with Rails, Phoenix, React, Redux among others, that means as developers we are changing the development environment sometimes more than once at day.

-Sometimes in the morning you are developing a new feature in the elixir-phoenix environment, and at the afternoon we are improving existing code made on Ruby on Rails.
+Sometimes in the morning you are developing a new feature in the Elixir-Phoenix environment, and at the afternoon we are improving existing code made on Ruby on Rails.

 The main thing with this "switching" is the programming paradigm that each of this technologies uses is totally different.

-### Object Oriented Programming (OOP) vs Functional Programming (FP)
+### Object Oriented Programming (OOP) and Functional Programming (FP)

 A program has two main components, the data and the behavior.
 The main difference between OOP and FP is how the manage these components.